-If it is the practice of the local Conservation Authority to submit reports to the Board members in advance of the hearing (i.e., inclusion on an Authority/Executive Committee agenda), the applicant shall be provided with the same opportunity.
-The applicant shall be given two weeks to prepare a report once the reasons for the staff recommendations have been received.
-Subsequently, this may affect the timing and scheduling of the staff hearing reports.
+Note: The above-noted policy is applicable where it is the practice of the Authority to submit reports to the Hearing Board members in advance of the hearing (i.e., inclusion on an Authority / Executive Committee agenda).
+In such instances, the Party shall be given at least two weeks to prepare a report once the reasons for the Staff recommendations have been received.
+Subsequently, this may affect the timing and scheduling of the Staff hearing reports.